-Creating a list using project management tools like Trello can help you stay organised and will show you your progress as you tick off tasks throughout the day.
+Using project management tools, like Trello, can help you stay organized and will show you your progress as you tick off tasks throughout the day.
 You can also set yourself deadlines on your personal board to ensure you reach your goals.

 12. Communicate effectively

-Poor communication can cost time and money, so be sure to communicate clearly and concisely when you are discussing anything in the workplace.
-Consider who you will be speaking to and what their preferred method of communication is.
+Communication is key – especially when it comes to the workplace.
+Poor communication can cost time and money, especially when you and a teammate are on completely different pages.
+So, be sure to communicate clearly and concisely when you are discussing anything in the workplace.

 13. Be an early bird